gustavo-grieco/abdk-math-64.64-verification/README.md

 make verify
 ```

-[Bitwuzla 0.8.2](https://github.com/bitwuzla/bitwuzla/releases/tag/0.8.2) was used as the SMT solver.
-Please ensure that you install Echidna after [this PR](https://github.com/crytic/echidna/pull/1431) has been merged.
+To make sure the verification works as expected, please install Echidna from its latest `master` revision and [Bitwuzla 0.8.2](https://github.com/bitwuzla/bitwuzla/releases/tag/0.8.2).

 ## Changes